-We installed taller upper cabinets and a huge island in a contrasting wood tone, added a backsplash for color, and even changed up the layout a bit in terms of the appliances.
+We installed taller upper cabinets and a huge island in a contrasting wood tone, added a backsplash for color, and even changed up the appliances layout a bit.

 We also added cabinets and a counter top to that awkward opening along with a small fridge that doubles as a keg-orator to create a bar, which also happens to be our drop zone when we aren’t entertaining.

-The backyard was in decent shape with the hardscape, and a a firepit already installed.
+The backyard was in decent shape with the hardscape and a fire pit already installed.

-But with a few easy DIY’s and some new outdoor furniture we were able to make it a true extension of our home.
+But with a few easy DIY's and some new outdoor furniture we were able to create an outdoor living oasis on a budget!

-And this year we had to say goodbye to the old outdoor dining table and added this beautiful modern outdoor dining furniture to the mix!
+And more recently we had to say goodbye to the old outdoor dining table and added this beautiful modern outdoor dining furniture to the mix!

 And after completely renovating it, it now looks like this!